down arrow

 Of course, that doesn’t mean you shouldn’t also track hard metrics like ROI.
 Tracking which insights influenced which product decisions allows you to quantify the business value of user research.

-2. Set a cadence for reviewing and recording impact.
+2. Set a cadence for reviewing and recording research impact

 The best time to record your impact will always be: In the moment.